 Signed in 2016, Samuel Umtiti was the defender Barcelona waited half a decade for.
 They needed someone like him as soon as Carles Puyol began to fall off in 2011 (Pep Guardiola tried to sign Thiago Silva to no avail).
 An absolute titan with undeniable technical and physical skills that has allowed him to absolutely dominate alongside Gerard Pique.
-He has been hampered by injury since he was part of France’s World Cup win a year ago but has been a tremendous success regardless.
+He has been hampered by injury since he was part of France’s World Cup win in 2018 but has been a tremendous success regardless.

 Signed as a budget version of Paul Pogba, this acquisition made so much sense on paper.
 Andre Gomes was tall, strong, reasonably quick, he could dribble, tackle and shoot.
 He could do everything and was so often key for Valencia.
 However the pressure of playing at the Camp Nou in front of such an expectant crowd took a huge toll on him.
 Gomes has spoken openly about his mental health issues as a result of the pressure, and thankfully has looked excellent in a less stressful environment at Everton – but his time at Barcelona was a miss.